google/transit/gtfs/spec/en/reference.md

 * **Field required** - The field column must be included in your feed, and a value must be provided for each record.
 Some required fields permit an empty string as a value.
 To enter an empty string, just omit any text between the commas for that field.
 Note that 0 is interpreted as "a string of value 0", and is not an empty string.
 Please see the field definition for details.
 * **Field optional** - The field column may be omitted from your feed.
 If you choose to include an optional column, each record in your feed must have a value for that column.
 You may include an empty string as a value for records that do not have values for the column.
 Some optional fields permit an empty string as a value.
 To enter an empty string, just omit any text between the commas for that field.
 Note that 0 is interpreted as "a string of value 0", and is not an empty string.
-* **Field conditionally required** - This field or file is **required** except if some criteria are fullfiled.
-Please see the field or file definition for details.
+* **Field conditionally required** - This field or file is **required** under certain conditions, which are outlined in the field or file *Details*.
+Outside of these conditions, this field or file is optional.
 * **Dataset unique** - The field contains a value that maps to a single distinct entity within the column.
 For example, if a route is assigned the ID **1A**, then no other route may use that route ID.
 However, you may assign the ID **1A** to a location because locations are a different type of entity than routes.

 ## Feed Files